IrinaNorro/PythonProjects/README.md

 - While loop, if statements, randomization, functions (passing on arguments)

 ## Program using MONGO DB
-This program creates a database in MNongoDB, creates one collection, asks user for data to be added to collection, adds data.
+This program creates a database in MongoDB, creates one collection, asks user for data to be added to collection, adds data.
 In quiry prints all data and data using one attribute from collection.

+#### Learned following
+- How to use Mongo DB Compass and add information in GUI
+- Create content for database and make simple quiries in Python
+- Also familiar with creating databases, collections and documents in Command Prompt